 In this guide, you’ll learn how to find well-paid article markets, get assignments, write more complex, reported articles, and join the world where articles pay $1,000 and up.

-Here’s my ultimate guide to writing well-paid articles below — or you can get the free E-Book PDF version.
+Here’s my ultimate guide to getting paid to write articles below — or you can get the free E-Book PDF version.

-Table of contents: How to Write an Article That Pays
+Table of contents: How to Get Paid A Lot to Write an Article

 - Find good markets